 A Deakin scholarship could help you pay for your course fees, living costs and study materials.
 If you've got something special to offer Deakin - or maybe you just need a bit of extra support - we've got a scholarship opportunity for you.
 Search or browse through our scholarships

-This program is approved by the Australian Children’s Education and Care Quality Authority (ACECQA) as an early childhood teaching qualification in Australia.
+This course is approved by the Australian Children’s Education and Care Quality Authority (ACEQA) as an early childhood teaching qualification in Australia.

 Course learning outcomes

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.